 - taking part in events and informal discussions about the activities and curriculum provided by the setting;

 - joining in community activities in which the setting takes part;

-- organising and supporting fundraising events (see below for more details); and
+- organising and supporting fundraising events (see our events page for more details); and

 - building friendships with other parents in the setting.

 We welcome parents to drop into the setting to see it at work or to speak with the staff.